bholmesdev/bholmesdev/src/blog/spas-clientside-routing.md

 ![](/assets/blog/spas-clientside-routing/spa-csr-demo.gif)

 _Animation showing our new 4 step rendering process_

+Notice that we never clear our page in the SPA approach!
+We just request the resource (a well-done burger), pick out the pieces we want to add to our page (the patty), and perform the DOM manipulation with JavaScript.

+This doesn't have much performance benefits when we're talking HTML files.
+But if that HTML has some JavaScript and styles attached to it that we can _also_ fetch (like, say, a React component), there's a lot of room for performance gains.

 ## Wrapping up: so which should I choose?
 Although SPAs seem like the "silver bullet" for any website, there's a case to be made for either approach.